 This is called user offboarding.
 You not only understand why they leave, but you also get the chance to offer them an alternative to churning.

-Here’s a great example of Asana’s exit survey that tries to save users by offering a reduced price for ones who clicked “It’s too expensive.”
+Here’s a great example of Asana’s exit survey that tries to save users by offering a reduced price for those who clicked “It’s too expensive.”

 First, they frame the reason why a customer is about to leave.